securetechacademy/AaronNarayansPortfolio/_posts/2025-07-09-linuxbandit.md

  - Bandit 0 SSH & cat
  - Bandit 1 Cat ./ for file called -
  - Bandit 2 Cat “spaces in a filename”
- - Bandit 3 Opening a hidden file with cat …Hidde
+ - Bandit 3 Opening a hidden file
  - Bandit 4 Looking at file types
  - Bandit 5 Searching for a file by size
  - Bandit 6 Searching by user, group, and sending errors to /dev/null